Information researched and published on this site:

 Research note

-This summary was written from the CDC pages below on 9 May 2026.
-CDC updates surveillance pages after publication; confirm numbers and wording on the live site.
+This summary was written from the CDC pages below on 11 May 2026.
+CDC updates surveillance pages after publication; confirm numbers and wording on the live site before you rely on them for legal, travel, or medical decisions.

 Sources cited in this article